Partitions of Graphs into Special Bipartite Graphs: Introduction and Results

-Graph clustering and community detection play a crucial role in graph-based data mining and in the development of models on graphs; see for example \cite{BCsP, PDFV, NG, Sch}.
+Our theoretical framework is primarily motivated by its applications in clustering real-world transaction graphs, where such constraints naturally emerge.
+Graph clustering and \emph{community detection} play a crucial role in graph-based data mining and in the development of models on graphs; see for example \cite{BCsP, NG, PDFV, Sch}.
 Motivated by applications such as social networks, these clustering methods aim to identify dense subgraphs and partition the graph into meaningful communities.
 While these methods often perform well in practice, defining a theoretically perfect clustering remains a challenging and unsolved problem, as discussed by Kleinberg \cite{Kleinberg}.

 Unlike clustering the nodes, edge partitioning, or edge-based clustering, allows each node to participate in multiple clusters, reflecting the fact that a single entity can belong to different groups depending on the context.
 This is particularly realistic in economic networks, where, for example, a company might interact with different industries through distinct transactions, such as being a supplier in one cluster and a customer in another.
 Generally, in the case of so-called {\em technological graphs} edge density based node clustering methods are not satisfactory.
-The background and examples are explained in \cite{Jun, LMP, Uzzi}, which motivated the development of completely different approaches to clustering.
+The background and examples are explained in \cite{Jun, LMP, Uzzi} and motivated the development of completely different approaches to clustering.
 Here we only recall some facts that are essential for understanding.
-Certain social networks, and especially technological or transaction networks, tend to have fewer triangles and often exhibit tree-like structures \cite{ASM}, making disjoint dense clustering inherently inadequate.
+Certain social networks, and especially technological or transaction networks, tend to have fewer triangles and often exhibit tree-like structures \cite{ASM}, making disjoint, dense clusters inherently inadequate.
 In addition, certain bipartite networks, such as pollination networks (of plant and pollinating animal species) or trade networks (of countries and imported/exported goods), often display special structures like \emph{nestedness} \cite{Bastolla, Uzzi, Wright}.
 In these networks, nodes can be ordered so that the neighborhood of each lower-ranked node contains that of any higher-ranked node.
 Ecological networks commonly exhibit this nested pattern, where specialists (lower-ranked) interacting with generalists (higher-ranked), which in turn interact with both specialists and other generalists.